hashicorp/terraform/website/docs/registry/providers/docs.html.md

 * Data Sources
     * example_cloud

 Guides without a subcategory are always rendered before guides with subcategories.
-Both are always rendered before Resources and Data Sources.
+Both are always rendered before resources and data sources.

 ## Migrating Legacy Providers Docs

 For most provider docs already published to [terraform.io][terraform-io-providers], no changes are required to publish them to the Terraform Registry.

-~> The only exception is any providers which organize resources, data sources, or guides into subcategories.
+~> **Important:** The only exceptions are providers which organize resources, data sources, or guides into subcategories.
 See the [Subcategories](#subcategories) section above for more information.

-For provider docs which are not being published to terraform.io, but wish to be published to the Terraform Registry, take the following steps to migrate to the newer format:
+If you want to publish docs on the Terraform Registry that are not currently published to terraform.io, take the following steps to migrate to the newer format:

 1. Move the `website/docs/` folder to `docs/`
-2. Expand the folder names to be more explicit:
+2. Expand the folder names to match the Terraform Registry's expected format:
     * Rename `docs/d/` to `docs/data-sources/`
     * Rename `docs/r/` to `docs/resources/`
 3. Change file suffixes from `.html.markdown` or `.html.md` to `.md`.